Booking a pet-friendly hotel? 9 tips for a smooth stay

 Your packing game should be strong when you're preparing for a trip with your four-legged friend.

-• Food: Enough of your dog's usual fare to last through the trip.
-And then some, just in case.
+• Food: Enough of your dog or cat's usual fare to last through the trip.
+(And then some, just in case.)

 • Water bowls: Portable or collapsible bowls make hydrating on-the-go easier.

 • Leash: An adjustable leash offers flexibility in different settings, but it's pretty risky in a bustling hotel.
-Stick to the old-fashioned kind.
+Stick to the old-fashioned kind for security.

 • Collar with ID tags: Make sure your contact details are current.
-And ID is key, especially if your dog's an escape artist.
+And ID is key, especially if your pet's an escape artist.
+If your cat or dog doesn't yet have a microchip (or you're not sure), head to the vet!
+Microchips can make a huge difference if your pet escapes and loses their tags.

 • Harness: Especially useful for dogs that pull or for more secure fastening in a car.

-• Toys and puzzles: Bringing along well-loved toys can help your dog adjust to the new environment.
+• Toys and puzzles: Bringing along well-loved toys can help your pet adjust to the new environment.
 A couple of new toys can captivate their attention and help offset any potential anxiety.

 • Crate: If your dog is crate-trained, this can offer a familiar and secure space.

-• Treats: useful for training, rewards, and keeping your dog entertained.
-I personally loved this puzzle treat ball for my pomeranian.
+• Treats: useful for training, rewards, and keeping your pets entertained.
+I personally loved this puzzle treat ball for my Pomeranian.
+And there are plenty of toy options for cats out there.

 • Meds: prescription medications if needed, but also preventatives like flea and tick or heartworm meds if they'll be due during the trip.